Sciebo-RDS/Sciebo-RDS/docs/docs/documentation/configuration/advanced-values-yaml.md

 layer0-web:
   enabled: true
   environment:
-    SECRET_KEY: 1234 # the password, which will be used to encrypt all user data
+    SECRET_KEY: 1234 # the password that will be used to encrypt all user data.
-    # the following should be changed to all known access origins to sciebo RDS backend. e.g. web proxies
+    # The following should be changed to all known access origins to sciebo RDS backend. e.g. web proxies
     # Onwcloud-Domains will be included automatically from global.domains in bootup process.
     # FLASK_ORIGINS:
     #   [
     #     "http://localhost:8080",
     #   ]
-    EMBED_MODE: true # this set the mode, if sciebo RDS will be run in embed mode (behind a plugin) or standalone.
+    EMBED_MODE: true # Decides if sciebo RDS will be run in embed mode (wrapped as a plugin) or standalone.
 Standalone is not tested very well.
-    # DESCRIBO_API_ENDPOINT: http://layer0-describo/api/session/application # here you can change the used describo api endpoint, if you want to host it whereelse.
+    # DESCRIBO_API_ENDPOINT: http://layer0-describo/api/session/application # here you can change the api endpoint used for describo (if you want to host it elsewhere).
-layer1-port-owncloud: # ownCloud will be configured through global.domains, because this way you need to configure it only once
+layer1-port-owncloud: # ownCloud will be configured through global.domains, this way you only need to configure it once
   enabled: true # but it can be disabled globally here
 layer1-port-zenodo: # the zenodo connector.
   enabled: true
   environment:
-    # needs to be adjusted to correct values
+    # needs to be adjusted to correct (production) values
     ADDRESS: https://sandbox.zenodo.org
     OAUTH_CLIENT_ID: ABC # given by the zenodo oauth page
     OAUTH_CLIENT_SECRET: XYZ # given by the zenodo oauth page